My opinion of Flender is ⚡️ positive, and this is unusual since the platform suffers from some flaws that I am used to pointing out

 How much profit can I do on Flender?

 It depends on the amount I invest and from the annual rate of return offered by the loans I’m invested in.
-Flender currently offers an average rate of return of 10.4%.
-To maximize and enjoy the benefits of compound interest, I simply have to reinvest the monthly repayments received from a loan into other loans.
+Flender currently offers an average rate of return of 10.4%, this number is not the return on yearly basis.
+To maximize and enjoy the benefits of compound interest, I have to reinvest the monthly repayments received from a loan into other loans.
 So basically, every month I get back part of my “old loans” plus interest.

 Who are the lenders?